JPrez38/Scala-Android-Tutorial/README.md

-Scala-Android-Tutorial-for-Beginners
+Scala Android Tutorial
 ====================================

 Step by Step walk through for programmers wanting to use Scala for android development

  Scala has started to become my personal favorite language, however it is a very difficult language for beginners and it is very hard to find how to set up your development environment, especially for setting it up for use with android.
 This guide will go step by step on how to set up Scala for use with android.
 This is intended to be an easy guide even for complete beginners to Scala and it will cover all steps.
 I find some steps in tutorials that others may skip because they think it is obvious to sometimes cause the worst setup issues.
 You should have prior java experience and a decent understand of how android works and some Scala knowledge is recommend, but other than that, anyone should be able to jump in to use Scala for android.

-I do focus on OSX in this tutorial, however if you are using linux, you will be able to follow along
+I do focus on OSX in this tutorial, however if you are using linux, you will be able to follow along.

+*Note: This tutorial focuses on creating a new project.
+Instructions for cloning into an existing project are found [here](https://github.com/JPrez38/Scala-Android-Tutorial-for-Beginners/wiki/Cloning-into-existing-project).

 **Installation**